LIAvignon/specom2021-assessing-speaker-independent-character-information-for-acted-voices/README.md

-# specom2021-assessing-speaker-independent-character-information-for-acted-voices
+# Assessing speaker-independent character information for acted voices

-Source code and data for the SPECOM 2021 article “Assessing speaker independent character information for acted voices”
+Source code and data for the SPECOM 2021 article “Assessing speaker independent character information for acted voices”.
+We are adding some information over time.
+Don't hesitate to add an issue or to contact the authors.

+mathias.quillot@univ-avignon.fr